Just because something is new doesn’t mean it should be touted as an innovation.

 - Creations: The fall collection of a fashion designer; a new movie; a blog post.

-- Inventions: Anything described by a patent; The secret formula for Coca Cola.
+- Inventions: Anything described by a patent (I patent my invention through InventHelp); The secret formula for Coca Cola.

 - Innovations: The iPhone pricing model; Google’s revenue model; The Ford production system; Wal-Mart’s store design; Amazon’s logistics.

 To Dediu’s criteria for innovation I would add that it be meaningful, not just useful.
 And, as Dediu explains, when companies come out with “innovations” that are actually novelties, economic growth is slowed.
 Mad copying ensues, and more crap is created.

 Another point worth adding is that quite frankly, customers don’t care if you’re innovative or not.
 The average Joe, that doesn’t live inside the tech bubble, doesn’t buy something because it is innovative.
 Heck they don’t even use the word at all!

 What’s a good sign that you are on the path to innovation?
 Innovation is hard and messy, it requires persistent experimentation and a willingness to take giant leaps forwards… or sideways… or even backwards.
 Not more of the same…